-(left) The 7:58 from Termini; (right) view of the Umbrian Valley from Spoleto - in the lower part of the image S. Ponziano and in the distance (upon a hill) Trevi
+(left) The route of the train; (right) view of the Umbrian Valley from Spoleto - in the lower part of the image S. Ponziano and in the distance (upon a hill) Trevi

 The valley was always at risk of becoming a marshland until the Romans in the Ist century BC assigned its territory to a

 large number of veterans.
 They dug canals, planted willow trees and poplars to absorb the excessive water, introduced a farming mix which included grains, orchards, olive trees and vineyards.